lorainemg/portfolio/content/posts/school/project3/index.bn.md

 tags: ["Information Retrieval", "Recommender Systems", "NLP", "Data Manipulation", "Importing & Cleaning Data", "Machine Learning"]
 categories: ["Basic"]
 ---

+In this project, an Information Retrieval System based on the Vector Information Retrieval Model is implemented.
+The design of the system is exposed according to each stage of information retrieval and several of its functionalities are implemented.

 #### Summary

-* In this repo, an Information Retrieval System based on the Vector Information Retrieval Model is implemented.
-* The design of the system is exposed according to each stage of information retrieval and several of its functionalities are implemented.
 * A visual interface using Streamlit is used.
 * Clustering techniques to group documents and a crawler to gain information are applied.
 * NLP techniques and different metrics in different collections are applied to check the functionality of the system.